yadavprateek-here/SpringBootSecurityBasicSetup/README.md

 🛡️ Spring Boot Security Basic Setup
 This project is a basic implementation of authentication using Spring Boot.
-It includes user registration, login with JWT, and token refreshing using cookies.
+It includes:

+User registration

+Login with JWT

+Token refreshing using HTTP-only cookies

 🔗 GitHub Repository: SpringBootSecurityBasicSetup